Leroy Seat

-Leroy Seat (born August 15, 1938) is a former chancellor (1996–2004) of Seinan Gakuin and full-time faculty member of Seinan Gakuin University (1968–2004) in Fukuoka, Japan.
+Leroy Seat (born 1938 in Grant City, Missouri) is a former chancellor (1996–2004) and full-time faculty member of Seinan Gakuin University (1968–2004) in Fukuoka, Japan.
 He was a Baptist missionary to Japan from 1966 to 2004 and now lives in his home state of Missouri, where he conducts his public activities under the auspices of 4-L Ministries.

 Seat is the founder and former president of the Seinan Gakuin 4-L Foundation, Inc., a non-profit organization seeking to help Seinan Gakuin fulfill its mission through supporting and enhancing the presence and witness of Christian teachers and other Christian workers at Seinan Gakuin.

-4-L Publications has published the following books by Seat: